JamesBracken/Escape-and-explore/README.md

 #### Colour

 I decided to use black, white, a baby powder background and red to draw attention to buttons.
 Researching I found that light, bright and fun color like yellow and white are quite consistently found across the large majority of holiday websites.
 This is the keep the focus on the content of the website and to give the user a fun feel for the holiday which is exactly what we want.
+I decided to use black, white, a baby powder background and red to draw attention to buttons.
+Researching I found that light, bright and fun color like yellow and white are quite consistently found across the large majority of holiday websites.
+This is the keep the focus on the content of the website and to give the user a fun feel for the holiday which is exactly what the majority of our demographic target customers base want!

 [Coolors](https://coolors.co/) was used to create my color palette.